-- 6. Staff Required Plan Conditions: Plans submitted for Design Review, staff review and approval shall include the following: - i.
-The stealth facility shall not exceed 58-feet in height; - ii.
-All antennas and related equipment will be concealed by the church bell tower and equipment enclosure; - iii.
-Colors and materials shall match those of the existing church.
+- 7. Design Review plans shall be submitted with plan check and shall include the following: - a.
+The stealth facility shall not exceed 58-feet in height; - b.
+All antennas and related equipment will be concealed by the church bell tower and equipment enclosure; - c.
+Colors and materials shall match those of the existing church. - d.
+Gate and wall plans submitted for Staff review and approval shall include the following: